Allan Donald: Domestic career

-In November 1985, he made his first-class debut in the Currie Cup playing for Orange Free State against the Transvaal cricket team at the age of just 19 and he was included for the match at the last minute as an injury replacement to Corrie van Zyl who injured his foot badly prior to the match.
+In November 1985, he made his first-class debut in the Currie Cup playing for Orange Free State against the Transvaal cricket team at the age of 19 and was included for the match at the last minute as an injury replacement to Corrie van Zyl who injured his foot badly prior to the match.
 He was originally supposed to be the twelfth man of the side during the match but was called upon by his captain Chris Broad just ten minutes before the toss.
 He managed to pick up just the sole wicket of Jimmy Cook on his first-class debut at Transvaal, Johannesburg.

 He became an integral member of the Warwickshire County Cricket Club and was a mainstay of the club for several years.
-He prolonged his county career and nurtured his bowling skillsets at a time especially with South Africa still serving a ban from international cricket.
-He joined the Warwickshire club in 1987 as an overseas player.
-Initially, he got only a limited number of matches under his belt during his stint with Warwickshire as he shared the overseas slot with West Indian fast bowler Tony Merrick.
-Between 1987 and 1989, he managed to play just 18 matches in the first two seasons for the club as the club opted for giving a fair share of opportunities to both Donald and Merrick.
 He played an important part in helping the club to win the 1989 NatWest Bank Trophy by picking up 14 wickets in the tournament, the most by any bowler in that tournament.
-The club released Merrick following the end of 1989 season which paved way for Donald to become a regular fixture in the side.
+The club released Tony Merrick following the end of 1989 season which paved the way for Donald to become a regular fixture in the side.
 However, his county career was clouded with confusions yet again as Warwickshire signed Australian batsman Tom Moody for the 1990 season.
 Largely, to his relief, the club persisted with Donald by handing him a long-term contract commencing from the 1991 season, despite the consistent performances from Moody in the county championships.
 He repaid the faith nearly helping Warwickshire to win the 1991 County Championship with his bowling prowess capturing 83 wickets at 19.68 as he was behind only Pakistan's Waqar Younis in terms of the bowling averages during that championship.